M003R/M003R.github.io/README.md

     </p>
     <br>
     <p>
       The world of the Stormlight Archvie is a meticulously crafted world by Brandon Sanderson.
 A fleshed out world in the Cosmere universe, that has a system of power based on the mystical power of Stormlight.
-This power comes from the never ending, always moving storm that raoms across the world of Roshar
+This power comes from the never ending, always moving storm that roams across the world of Roshar.
+Spirits, called Spren, embody the power of ideals and nature, and these are the key, the question is the key to what?
+If you want to find out, read them for yourself.
     </p>
   </body>
 </html>